matsstaff/stc1000p/README.md

 Lift the tabs with a small screwdriver or your fingernails.
 ![alt text](http://i60.tinypic.com/b9j7gm.jpg "Lift tab and pull board out")

 Locate the programming header.
 This is where the connections needs to be made to the Arduino.
 It is best to solder a pin header for easy access, but soldering wires directly will work.
+If you go the pinheader route, I have found it easies to use a desoldering vacuum pump, to suck out the solder.
+Then you can fitting the header is quite easy.
 If you can't solder I guess you could use hot glue or tape or something to make a temporary connection.

 ![alt text](http://oi60.tinypic.com/35bcrau.jpg "Locate programming header")